Tottenham vs Everton predictions, team news, betting tips, odds and Bet Builder

 TV Sky Sports Main Event

-Almost half a century since Tottenham last suffered relegation, 90 minutes on Sunday will determine whether it's going to happen again this season.
+Almost half a century since Tottenham last suffered relegation, 90 minutes today will determine whether it's going to happen again this season.

 It promises to be a nervy clash at the Tottenham Hotspur Stadium as Spurs bid for Premier League survival and it will be intriguing to see if Everton boss David Moyes can help out his former side West Ham.